Available at Amazon.com.

 "'When you’re right, you’re right!'
 I cried."

-Brandy woke up one fine spring morning to discover she had been transformed into a Himalayan snow leopard:
+And we can't forget Brandy, who woke up one fine spring morning to discover she had been transformed into a Himalayan snow leopard:

 "I drew my right hand close.
 I made a fist – half a fist, at least.
 I found black pads nearly hidden in fluffy white fur, and the tips of sharp yellow nails.
 The mitten did have a thumb, like a fat tick with its own little fishhook of a claw.